KHOP Summer Session

 - Letter(s) of recommendation: we require one and will accept up to two letters of recommendation.
 If you are submitting only one letter of recommendation, it must come from a professor who taught you at the college or university level.
 The letter should describe in detail your academic and personal qualifications and accomplishments.
 Letters of recommendation should be emailed in PDF format to email@example.com directly from their authors, and they must include completed waiver forms .

-The application deadline is Friday, May 22, 2020.
+The application deadline is typically in May.
 We must have a completed online application as well as all supporting documentation by that date.
-Please refer to this document for a preview of the application questions.
+Please refer to this document for a preview of past application questions.

 Eligibility Requirements (please read closely!)